-- 3.52 Interest is due on cash margin, except where such margin is paid because of a failure by the Buyer to return certain collateral securities on the Repurchase Date (see paragraph 3.60 below on Cash Equivalent-Amounts and paragraph 2.74 above on negative reporates). - 3.53 Interest should be accrued on cash margin at a reference rate plus or minus a spread agreed between the parties.
+- 3.52 Interest is due on cash margin, except where such margin is paid because of a failure by the Buyer to return certain collateral securities on the Repurchase Date (see paragraph 3.60 below on Cash Equivalent). - 3.53 Interest should be accrued on cash margin at a reference rate plus or minus a spread agreed between the parties.
 Common reference rates are overnight indexes such as €STR for euro, SONIA or RONIA for the pound sterling and the Fed Funds Effective Rate for US dollars.
 Overnight indexes are considered appropriate because of the uncertain duration of margin. - 3.54 Interest accruing on cash margin up to but excluding the day on which margin is due to be delivered (the margin delivery date) should be included in the calculation of Net Exposure.
 Accrued but unpaid interest on cash margin is included in the Net Margin used in the calculation of Net Exposure (see 2(ee) of the GMRA 2000 and 2(gg) of the GMRA 2011).